LTW Project

 git push origin final-delivery-v1

-To test if everything is right, you should clone the project into an empty directory:
+To test if everything is correct, you should be able to clone the project into an empty directory:

 git clone <your_repo_url>